 This section outlines the seven major project tasks and associated deliverables:

 Technical Memorandum & Matrix – The consultant will conduct a review of existing Town plans, initiatives, and goals to identify a high priority, high impact list of potential climate mitigation and adaptation-related initiatives.
 Many of these may already exist in Town plans; however, this matrix should capture them in one place and help to prioritize based on Town resources, funding sources, efficacy, and measurability.
 The findings in the matrix will be summarized in a technical memorandum.

+Interviews with Town Officials - The consultant will conduct interviews with key town officials, including the Director of Sustainability, the Zero Emissions Advisory Board, the Select Board, Department Heads, and other relevant stakeholders, to gather insights and ensure alignment with existing town initiatives and goals.
+DELIVERABLE NEEDED

+Incorporation of Best Practices - The consultant will research and incorporate best practices from leading community climate action plans, ensuring Brookline benefits from proven strategies and innovative solutions that have been successful in other municipalities.
+The Consultant will draw on their expertise in climate action and sustainability, to provide analysis and recommendations tailored to Brookline’s specific needs.
+This includes evaluating local vulnerabilities, opportunities for emissions reduction, and potential cost savings from different strategies.
+These findings will be summarized in a best practices guide.

 Evaluation and Selection Criteria – The consultant will lead the effort to establish both quantitative and qualitative criteria to evaluate and prioritize climate mitigation and adaptation programs, policies, and projects.
 These criteria will be well defined in the plan so that future actions can be prioritized using the same criteria.